solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ### **Q**: _Is GPU supported in Synapse Spark?_

 **A**: No GPU support.
 Synapse Spark is for data engineering, not ML/deep learning.
-Data scientists should use AMLS.
+Data scientists should use Azure Machine Learning.

 ---